-- Chief Officers posts requiring appointment by elected councillors designated as Chief Executive, Executive Directors and Assistant Directors within the Council's constitutional arrangements for appointment.
+- Chief Officers posts requiring appointment by elected councillors designated as Chief Executive, Strategic Directors, Chief Operating Officer and Assistant Directors within the Council's constitutional arrangements for appointment.
 It also includes the Section 151 and the Monitoring Officer where those roles are not performed by an Assistant Director.
-These posts meet the Chief Officer definition in paragraph 43 Localism Act. - Chief Officer this is the Chief Executive. - Senior Officers any post with a salary of £58,200 and above, which is the Senior Civil Service minimum pay band (paragraph 12 code of practice). - Senior Management Team the Chief Executive, Executive Directors and Assistant Directors. - Large salary package this is defined in statutory guidance and the current threshold is £100,000 (paragraph 14 Localism Act guidance).
+These posts meet the Chief Officer definition in paragraph 43 Localism Act. - Chief Officer this is the Chief Executive. - Senior Officers any post with a salary of £50,000 and above (Accounts and Audit Regulations 2015) - Senior Management Team Chief Executive and Executive Directors and Assistant Directors.
+Executive Management Team Chief Executive and Executive Directors. - Large salary package this is defined in statutory guidance and the current threshold is £100,000 (paragraph 14 Localism Act guidance).